lifepointchurch/lifepoint.github.io/upward.md

 # Upward Sports

-<a class="upward-register-btn" href="https://registration.upward.org/UPW81887">REGISTER NOW</a>

-**REGISTRATION IS OPEN**
+**REGISTRATION IS CLOSED**

-Registration for the fall 2022 season is open to grades 1st-6th - including kindergartner’s born before 6/30/16.
+Registration for the fall 2022 season is CLOSED.